9 Common Skin-Care Ingredients That Are Making You Break Out

 Many over-the-counter face washes and spot treatments boast benzoyl peroxide as their star acne-fighting ingredient.
 According to the Mayo Clinic, benzoyl peroxide is “effective and tolerated by most people.”
 But they also indicate that stronger is not always better.
 It may be what causes acne, or at least worsens it.
 Over-the-counter benzoyl peroxide products, the Mayo Clinic notes, range in strengths from 2.5 to 10 percent.
 Consider a 2.5 percent; it can work as well as stronger concentrations, minus possible side effects like redness, stinging, and dry skin.
 Follow these surefire ways to get rid of acne to see skin improvements.

 Parabens are a family of chemical compounds used as preservatives.
 They’ll show up on ingredient lists as methylparaben, propylparaben, butylparaben, and ethylparaben.
 Parabens have been used for decades to enhance shelf life, Dr. Hirsch says.
 However, she adds that “data suggests that they can mimic estrogens and interfere with hormone function as a consequence.”
 Hormonal changes may play a role in what causes acne.
 Therefore, you might want to consider preservative-free cosmetics.
 If you do, Dr. Kantor recommends storing them in the refrigerator.
 Preservative-free cosmetics, he explains, “often go bad pretty quickly.”
-Shopping for natural beauty products?
-Try these 11 expert-selected products.
+Your breakouts might be trying to tell you an ingredient isn’t a good match for your skin.
+Here’s what else your acne breakout is actually telling you.

-- Jane Iredale, founder and president of jane iredale, Great Barrington, MA.
+- Jane Iredale, founder and president of jane iredale, Great Barrington, Massachusetts

 - Mayo Clinic: "Over-the-Counter Acne Products: What Works and Why."